latest nhpb_banner 1__compressed2

 Tennessee Commission on Aging and Disability

 Supports both the elderly and disabled in the state.
-Numerous benefits and programs are available.
-Examples include support for caregivers, general case management, homemaker services, respite care, personal care assistance/attendant, adult day care, and coverage for an assisted living facility.
+Numerous benefits are available.
+Examples include support for caregivers, general case management, homemaker services, respite care, personal care assistance/attendant, and adult day care among others..
 Financial assistance is for home delivered meals, minor home modifications, and assistive technology equipment.

 Division of Intellectual Disabilities Services (DIDS)

 Provides assistance to residents with an intellectual disability.
 Support for the family includes day and respite care, specialized equipment, repair/maintenance, and homemaker services.
-Supplies and equipment offered is home and vehicular modifications, housing costs, specialized nutrition/clothing/supplies, and transportation.
+Supplies are offered for home and vehicular modifications, housing costs, specialized nutrition/clothing/supplies, and transportation.
 Additional assistance from DID includes case management services including as well as behavior, physical, occupational, and speech therapy.
 Clients can sign up for classes on nutrition as well.

 Tennessee Department of Health’s Arthritis Program